mohamedookiyo/jobs-board/README.md

 - Remeber user preferences
 - Load 50 jobs by default and let user request to load more
   - 50 jobs at a time
+- View full job details
+- Visit the website of the company that posted the job
+- Apply for jobs

 ## Usage